RobertCraigie/prisma-client-py/README.md

 <hr>

 Prisma Client Python is an unofficial implementation of [Prisma Client JS](https://github.com/prisma/prisma-client-js) which is an **auto-generated query builder** that enables **type-safe** database access and **reduces boilerplate**.
 You can use it as an alternative to traditional ORMs such as SQLAlchemy, Django ORM, peewee and most database-specific tools.
+You can also use it in both a synchronous and an asynchronous context.

+## Install

+See [this](docs/install.md) for installation instructions.

-## Example
+## Asynchronous Example

 See the [quickstart](docs/quickstart.md) tutorial for more information.

 ```py
 import asyncio
 from prisma.client import Client

 async def main() -> None:
     db = Client()